A priori bounds and degeneration of Herman rings with bounded type rotation number: Unicritical Herman curves

 \section{Unicritical Herman curves}

 Fix $d_0,d_\infty \geq 2$.
-For every bounded type irrational number $\theta \in (0,1)$, Theorem \ref{main-theorem-02} guarantees the existence of a rational map in $\HQspace_{d_0,d_\infty,\theta}$ possessing a unique free critical point.
-By conjugating with a linear map, we can normalize it such that the critical point is at $z=1$.
+For every bounded type irrational number $\theta \in (0,1)$, Theorem \ref{main-theorem-02} guarantees the existence of a rational map in $\HQspace_{d_0,d_\infty,\theta}$ possessing a unique free critical point which, by conjugating with a linear map, can be assumed to be at $z=1$.
 Elementary computation yields the following explicit formula.

 \begin{proposition} Suppose that $F_c \in \rat_d$ has critical points at $0$, $\infty$, and $1$ with local degrees $d_0$, $d_\infty$, and $d:= d_0+d_\infty-1$ respectively, and that $F_c(0)=0$, $F_c(\infty)=\infty$, and $F_c(1)=c \in \C^*$.
 Then,